Normandy & the French Impressionists

 The entrance to the permanent exhibition in the Rouen museum is free.
 However, there is a small fee for viewing the temporary exhibitions.
 For more details about this museum and current exhibitions, press here.

-See the articles below for trips & tips on fantastic places to visit in Normandy in the footsteps of the impressionism painters:
+See the articles below for more trips & tips on must see places in Normandy in the footsteps of the impressionists: